MRCIEU/GeneHackman/snakemake/PIPELINES.md

 All pipelines will standardise each GWAS before running the subsequent steps.
 The `SNP` field will be recalculated as `CHR:POS_EA_OA`, where EA and OA are ordered alphabetically, and the subsequent BETA and EAF will be adjusted accordingly

-* `n GWAS objects`: GWAS summary statistics files and optional column name map
+* `n GWAS objects`: See above for GWAS Object explanation
 * `output`:
   * `build`: one of the supported reference builds.
 Default: `GRCh37`
   * `columns`: same format as input columns.
 Either a object {} or predefined map string

 ## collider_bias

-* `2 GWAS objects`: Incident and Subsequent GWAS summary statistics file and optional column name map
+* `2 GWAS objects`: Incident and Subsequent GWAS.
+See above for GWAS Object explanation
 * `plink_clump_arguments`: arguments that are fed into the `plink --clump` call.
 [Options here](https://zzz.bwh.harvard.edu/plink/clump.shtml)

 ## compare_gwases

-* `n GWAS objects`: GWAS summary statistics files and optional column name map
+* `n GWAS objects`: See above for GWAS Object explanation
 * `plink_clump_arguments`: arguments that are fed into the `plink --clump` call.
 [Options here](https://zzz.bwh.harvard.edu/plink/clump.shtml)

 ## qtl_mr

-* `1 GWAS object`: GWAS summary statistics file, ancestry, and optional column name map
+* `1 GWAS object`: See above for GWAS Object explanation
 * `qtl`:
   * `dataset`: see below for options
   * `subcategories`: list of subcategories to run, see below for options